Representative Debbie Buckner

 You know I’ll work for you because I already have.

-The 2014 session is now in its final days.
+The 2014 session has now concluded.
 I am always happy to discuss our priorities and the issues that matter to you.
 Call me at home, at 706-269-3630, or message me through Contact page of this website.
 I listen.

 Paid for by the Committee to Elect Debbie Buckner